 82. Subject to the Coroner’s decision on release and/or publication of the response, the Lord Chancellor may publish the response and send a copy to anyone who may find it useful or of interest.

-83. The Coroner cannot impose a sanction on a person who fails to respond to a Rule 43 report, but may report the failure to the Lord Chancellor.
+83. The Coroner cannot impose a sanction on a person who fails to respond to PFD report, but may report the failure to the Chief Coroner.

 84. If you receive recommendations for action from a Coroner, you should immediately inform your line manager and the relevant Head of Operations, who will normally approve HSE’s response.
 Coroners’ reports will usually be received following inquests in which HSE has been involved.
 However, this may not always be the case.

 85. Where appropriate, you should contact the relevant Sector and/or Policy Group for assistance.
 You may seek advice from your legal liaison point (such as FOD Legal and Enforcement) and Legal Adviser’s Office if required.
 Points you will wish to consider before responding include the following:

 86. In all cases, a written response must be completed within the required period of 8 weeks, beginning with the day on which the report was sent.
 There may be occasions on which it is not possible to respond fully by this date, for example, where significant policy work is required In such a situation, you should send an application for an extension of time to the Coroner, setting out your reasons for the request.
 The length of any extension is at the discretion of the Coroner.

 87. Where a response is required and HSE’s investigation is not yet complete, or if enforcement action is proposed but has not yet been instigated or concluded, the response may explain that the matter is still ongoing and a more substantial reply will follow once a decision on enforcement action has been taken or such action has been completed.
 However, you should aim to respond as fully as possible without compromising the ongoing investigation; it may be possible to address the Coroner’s concerns in general terms, so as to avoid such a risk of prejudice.